skius/teng/examples/sprites/wgpurender/NOTES.md

     - Just in general: I *think* it makes sense to split up buffers based on how frequently we need to change them? but it probably doesn't matter that much for our small simulation.
   - [ ] We have the atlas ability now.
 How do we actually generate the atlas though?
     - This seems to be enough for our purposes: https://umesh-kc.itch.io/free-online-texture-packer-alternative
+  - [ ] Skip transparencies by just keeping track of where the original center of the sprite is.
+See image in notes app.
 - [ ] Test normal maps!
   - Keep in mind the weirdness with normal maps and the fact that the normal map is in tangent space.
   - oh!
 WGSL has builtin dpdx/dpdy... could be useful!
+  - Normal maps for sprites work now assuming we don't rotate the sprite.
 - [ ] Need to add lights!
   - Have something that seems to work.
 - [ ] It's probably really a good idea to have instances/sprites actually store their 'world' positions, maybe even with positive y,